-- In case of decisions rendered by heads of departments, agencies, state (a)1 universities 2 and colleges, provinces, cities and municipalities and instrumentalities of the national government and the disciplining authority of 3 government-owned or -controlled corporations with original charters, where the 4 penalty imposed is suspension of more than thirty (30) working days or a fine 5 equivalent to more than thirty (30) working days' salary, the appeal shall be 6 brought before the Commission; and 8 In case of decisions of the head of bureaus or department-wide regional offices, (C) the appeal shall initially be made to the department secretary and then to the - Commission if the penalty imposed is suspension of more than thirty (30) working days or fine equivalent to more than thirty (30) working days' salary.
+(a) In case of decisions rendered by heads of departments, agencies, state universities and colleges, provinces, cities and municipalities and instrumentalities of the national government and the disciplining authority of government-owned or -controlled corporations with original charters, where the penalty imposed is suspension of more than thirty (30) working days or a fine equivalent to more than thirty (30) working days' salary, the appeal shall be brought before the Commission; and rendered;

+(c) In case of decisions of the head of bureaus or department-wide regional offices, the appeal shall initially be made to the department secretary and then to the Commission if the penalty imposed is suspension of more than thirty (30) working days or fine equivalent to more than thirty (30) working days' salary.

-SEC.
-214. Motion for Reconsideration. - A motion for reconsideration may be 15 filed during the period for filing an appeal on the following grounds: 16
+Motion for Reconsideration. - A motion for reconsideration may be filed during the period for filing an appeal on the following grounds:

-- Newly discovered evidence which could materially affect the decision (a)rendered; - (b) The decision is not supported by the evidence on record; or - Errors of law or irregularities have been committed prejudicial to the interest of (c) either party. - Only one (1) motion for reconsideration shall be entertained.
+- (a) Newly discovered evidence which could materially affect the decision - (b) The decision is not supported by the evidence on record; or - Errors of law or irregularities have been committed prejudicial to the (c) interest of either party.

+Only one (1) motion for reconsideration shall be entertained.